MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 ---
-title: Using row-level security with embedded content in Power BI embedded analytics for better embedded BI insights.
+title: Using row-level security with embedded content in Power BI embedded analytics for better embedded BI insights
 description: Learn about the steps you need to take to embed Power BI content within your application.
 Enable better embedded BI insights using Power BI embedded analytics.
 author: KesemSharabi
 ms.author: kesharab